kasmtech/ansible/README.md

     `ansible-playbook -u [username] -i inventory install_kasm.yml`

+    Additionally the deployment can be run in a "test" mode by passing the extra option test=true, this will not seed images among other test mode optimizations.

+    `ansible-playbook -u [username] -i inventory install_kasm.yml -e "test=true"`

 5. Login to the deployment as admin@kasm.local using the IP of one of the WebApp servers (eg https://192.168.1.2)

 6. Navigate to the Agents tab, and enable each Agent after it checks in.
 (May take a few minutes)